For Girl Scout Cadettes, Seniors and Ambassadors:

 For more information and application deadlines visit the organization in charge of recruitment for your state at USAGermanyScholarship.org .

 GSCNC/Sarah and Lawrence Phillips Girl Scout Gold Award Scholarship Fund (10 scholarships)

 Gold Award Scholarship in Honor of Marilynn Carr (1 scholarship)

 Shenandoah Region Gold Award Scholarships (3 scholarships)

-The application deadline is March 15, 2014.
+The application deadline is March 15, 2014 (or next business day).
 All girls selected as semi-finalists must be available to interview at the GSCNC Main Office in Spring 2014.
-Click here for the 2013 application form.
+Click here for the 2014 application form.